 Have a questions?
 Call the car accident attorneys at Michigan Auto Law

 If you have questions about how the Michigan No-Fault medical fee schedule changes affect you or a loved one, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
-You can also get help from an experienced wrongful death attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced wrongful death attorney by visiting our contact page or you can use the chat feature on our website.